How to Publish Your LLC in New York: Complete Guide (2026)

 - You receive a letter or notice with the newspaper names and contact information

-You cannot choose your own newspapers.
-Section 206 specifically requires the county clerk to make this designation.
+The statute reserves newspaper selection for the county clerk.
+Section 206 specifically requires the county clerk to designate qualifying newspapers.
 Some counties rotate newspaper assignments to distribute work fairly.
 Others have only a few qualifying publications.

 Typical timeline: Most county clerks respond within 1 to 2 weeks.
 Some NYC borough clerks may take longer due to higher volume.